paynewinnt/AndroidStabilityLab/README.md

 ## Security Notes

-- Do not commit real webhook secrets. `runtime/integration_outbox/webhooks.json` is intentionally left out of version control.
+- Do not commit runtime data or webhook secrets. `data/` and `runtime/` are intentionally ignored because they may contain device IDs, LAN addresses, logs, APKs, generated reports, and local credentials.
-- Treat `runtime/` as shareable demo data only after review.
-It may contain device IDs, LAN addresses, logs, APKs, and generated reports.
+- Use `runtime.example/` or `tests/fixtures/` for sanitized examples only.
 - The web portal is designed for local or trusted intranet use.
 Do not expose it directly to the public internet without adding authentication, authorization, TLS, request limits, and deployment hardening.